Last updated on June 17th, 2020 at 08:32 am

 Chancellor of the Exchequer Rishi Sunak has announced a new package to help employers retain staff during the Coronavirus pandemic, such as the new Coronavirus Job Retention Scheme (“CJRS”), under which government grants (as opposed to loans) will be used to help employers cover 80% of the salary of PAYE employees who would otherwise have been laid off as a result of the downturn created by the ongoing Coronavirus crisis.

-For notifying employees of their ‘furloughed status’ (as detailed below) we have developed a useful template furlough notification letter that can easily be adapted by any employer and is available for download from our shop (together with detailed guidance notes).
+For notifying employees of their ‘furloughed status’ (as detailed below) we have developed a useful template furlough notification letter that can easily be adapted by any employer and is available for download free of charge from our shop (together with detailed guidance notes).

 What employers will need to do in order to claim under the CJRS